KrishlayaKumar/Movies_Recommendation/README.md

+## note one file is not there which is useful for the model you can download the file from [link](https://drive.google.com/file/d/1581DyhbQTtGXfLJ33g0uIG23J4qWGUzG/view?usp=drive_link)

 # Movies_Recommendation_system
 This is a ML project use for recommending movies based on the movie that you will be providing.